 Sachem Strategies is a boutique consulting firm that advises leading businesses on government relations.
-We use our extensive connections, resources, and expertise to provide unparalleled interaction with federal and state policymakers.
+We use our extensive connections, resources, and expertise to provide unparalleled interaction with federal policymakers.
 Our top priority is ensuring our clients’ objectives are met to their complete satisfaction.

 Our clients represent an array of industries, including technology, defense, energy, and financial services.
 The firm’s small size and specialized areas of focus allow us to provide each client with attentive and dedicated service.

 The word Sachem, or chief, is borrowed from the language of the Algonquian people, who were the original inhabitants of New England.
 In Algonquian communities, the Sachem was a leader who, through his actions, earned the trust and respect of those he served.
 Sachem was chosen as our firm’s name to evoke its New England roots while also affirming its guiding values.

 In all affairs, Sachem Strategies places the highest premium on the values of trust, respect, and a commitment to excellence.
 Guided by these principles, we have built strong relationships among federal policymakers and have earned a loyal network of clients.

 Nate Walton founded Sachem Strategies and serves as a principal of the firm.
 He brings a wealth of connections and expertise based on a career in public policy dating to his college years.

 In 2012, Nate was one of the youngest members of the Romney/Ryan campaign’s National Finance Committee, and achieved its highest fundraiser level.
 Currently, he regularly hosts fundraising events on behalf of senior members of Congress.
 Read more